-Colombia is a lifeline for Venezuelans fleeing insecurity, instability and violence.
-Hundreds of thousands of Venezuelans have crossed the border and that number continues to rise.
+Colombia is a lifeline for Venezuelans who have left due to insecurity, instability and violence.
+At least 4 million Venezuelans have crossed the border to seek refuge and that number continues to rise.
 The IRC launched an emergency response to provide lifesaving support to those in need.

-Violence and economic crisis have forced over 1.5 million Venezuelans to flee the country since 2014.
+Violence and economic crisis have forced over 4 million Venezuelans to leave the country since 2014.

-As of July 2018, an estimated 820,000 have sought safety in Colombia and 35,000 reach official crossing points every day to purchase food and receive vital medical assistance; thousands do not return.
+An estimated 1.3 million have sought safety in Colombia and at least 35,000 reach official crossing points every day to purchase food and receive vital medical assistance; approximately 5,000 do not return.
 Others cross illegally and are exposed to recruitment and robbery by Colombian organized crime groups.